calchiwo/twitter-scraper/README.md

 More than anything, I wanted to build something small, real, and finished, not just another experiment that works once and gets abandoned.

-## Why I built this

-I built this because i wanted to a few things properly like,

-- how scraping actually works in the real world
-- how to deal with dynamic pages like X
-- how modern frontends behaves
-- how to avoid hardcoding and build something reusable

 ## What it can do

 - scrape public tweets from any username